tats-faire/dropout-helper/README.md

 In theory, this addon could be extended to work on any Vimeo OTT platform, but nobody else really uses Vimeo OTT, so I'm not going to bother.

-Currently, this addon saves which subtitles are enabled, but not any of the fancy style options.
-This is because the Vimeo OTT API doesn't provide a way to get or set the style options.
-I might look into a way of doing this in the future.

 ## Installation

 Chrome: https://chromewebstore.google.com/detail/dropouthelper/jpdeijennnlahlhcoihhenodnolgdapl